testagrossa/algo/README.md

     Linux: `sudo apt install clang-format`

-2. install pre-commit hooks in the repo: on githooks folder run: `pre-commit install`
+2. install pre-commit hooks in the repo: on ./githooks folder run: `pre-commit install` this will prevent to commit unformatted code

 3. execute format script:
-on script folder run: `./format.sh`
+on ./script folder run: `./format.sh` this will format all ur *.cpp files